AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ≅ ∀ X .
 (X + X + 1 → X) → X
 ≅ ∀ X .
 (2 × X + 1 → X) → X
 ```
 Note that any type of the form `∀ X .
 (F(X) → X) → X` is the (weakly) initial algebra over the endofunctor `F`.
-Binary strings are the initial algebra over the endofunctor `X ↦ 2 × X + 1`, a special case of initially for lists in general.
+Binary strings are the initial algebra over the endofunctor `X ↦ 2 × X + 1`, a special case of initiality for lists in general.
 Continuing this calculation;
 ```
   ∀ X .
 (2 × X + 1 → X) → X
 ≅ ∀ X .
 (2 × X → X) → (1 → X) → X